 Not sure the name of this beach, but I found it while wandering around and standing on this little outcropping of rock.
 Head south from the Hai Bar and Grill in Mushroom Bay, hike through some woods and find the rocky path to climb down to this beach.
 You wanted an adventure, right?

 Watch locals and tourists bathe in the sacred fountains.

-If you have time and some major balls, walk down the steep path to the secret beach.
+If you have time and some major cajones, walk down the steep path to the secret beach.

 It really is dreamy.
-There is a restaurant and infinity pool that anyone can use.
-If you want to stay here they have beachview bungalows.
-Dream Beach Huts
+There are a restaurant and infinity pool that anyone can use.
+If you want to stay here they have beach view bungalows check out Dream Beach Huts

 This stunning temple complex faces west and is well-known for gorgeous sunsets.
 If you want to avoid crowds, go at another time of day, like smack dab in the hot as hell afternoon.
-Just kidding, morning would work also.
-I went mid-day and it was crowded but not overly so.
+Just kidding, mornings would work also.
+I went mid-day and it was crowded, but not overly so.
 I can only image at sunset, but I’m sure it’s gorgeous.

 This was another great budget find with ocean view bungalows and this stunning infinity pool.
 Book here: Poh Manis Resort

 Legend has it that the land that used to connect this bridge with the place I’m standing fell into the sea when the villagers angered a God.

 I heard there was a cool pool bar at the W and I was so excited to discover this dreamy entranceway!